 Stillwater County hosts a wide array of activities for residents and those guests travelling through.
 On a trip through Stillwater County you will find wild and scenic outdoor recreation, an area rich in history, and communities deep in spirit with a wide array of community activities and events throughout the year.
 Stillwater County serves as a gateway to Yellowstone National Park as visitors travel highway 78 to Red Lodge to take one of the most scenic highways in the country, the Beartooth Pass.

-Columbus, the only incorporated community in the County is centrally located just off I-90 and serves as the County seat and home to the local government offices.
+Columbus, the only incorporated community in the County, is centrally located just off I-90 (exit 408) and serves as the County seat and home to the local government offices.
 The government system of Stillwater County is a Commissioner Structure.
-The County is divided into three commissioner districts.
+The County is divided into three Commissioner Districts.
 The Commissioners supervise the administration of County government.

 Elementary school districts are spread throughout the County while five high school districts provide education to the communities of Absarokee, Columbus, Park City, Rapelje, and Reed Point.

 Take a trip down a two lane road through Stillwater County and find all it has to offer you as a resident or guest alike.
 A trip through the valley or across the open plains that reach the skies and you will begin a new “untouched adventure” each and every time.